Freemium mobile market in shambles.

 >corporate greed is good if it attacks something I find wrong according to my heckin epic moral compass!

-you gays DESERVE to get your money stolen from you
+you homosexuals DESERVE to get your money stolen from you

 anonymous